SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 ### Keep your code structured with re-indent

-Hitting *Control* + *I* on selected text will re-indent the text allowing for clearer reading of code and the structures within it.
+Hitting *Control* + *I* on selected text will re-indent, allowing for clearer reading of code and the structures within it.

 ### Jump to definition shortcut

-Right clicking on variable, class or function will give the option to *Jump to Definition*, allowing you to hop around your code quickly:
+Right clicking on a variable, class or function will give the option to *Jump to Definition*, allowing you to quickly see the definition in the code.

-*Alt* + *Click* is also a neat way of shows relevant information / documentation of an object.
+*Alt* + *Click* is also a neat way of showing relevant information of an object.

 ### Open Quickly

 ![Quickly](./Images/Quickly.png)

-*Command* + *Shift* + *O* - This shortcut opens a dialog (seen above) and allows the user to find files within current project or workspace.
+*Command* + *Shift* + *O* - This shortcut opens a dialog allowing the user to quickly find files within current project or workspace.

 ### MVC folder system

 MVC stands for Model-View-Controller and is a design philosophy when building apps.
-Slight experiment with my project creating folders for each part of the acronym and organising the relevant code into each folder.
+I tried a slight experiment with my project creating folders for each part of the acronym and organising the relevant code into each folder, making it more managable in the sidebar.

 ### Comment your code